 Bedtime routines look very similar for toddlers, preschoolers and elementary age students.
-I have found that children thrive on routine and by knowing what they should be doing, it calms the process.
-By creating a bedtime routine chart this turns the bedtime routine into a quiet game.
-This printable activity includes a bedtime routine for toddlers, 3 year olds, 4 year olds and 5 year olds!
+I have found that children thrive on routine and by knowing the sequence of events that they should be doing, it calms the process.
+By creating a toddler bedtime routine chart this turns the night routine for school into a quiet game.
+This sequencing activity is suitable for ages 3 year olds, 4 year olds and 5 year olds!

-After readers downloaded and used my school morning routine cards I had so many requests for a bedtime version!
-Well… here it is.
+After readers downloaded and used my morning routine for school sequencing activity I had so many requests for a bedtime version!
+Well… here are the latest sequencing cards.
 With a similar set up to the morning routine cards, kids will be fully aware of what is expected of them each night.

 - Velcro Dots